hubtru/SalesTrendsAnalyzer/Final code/training-v-.md

 - Performance: This involves evaluating the performance of the different models using various metrics such as mean squared error, mean absolute error, and root mean squared error.

 - Autoregressive Models: This includes models designed to predict future values based on the past values of the same variable.
+- Vertical Training: Vertical training, also known as single product analysis, involves analyzing data for a specific product, or a subset of products, by focusing on their unique features and values.
+This approach is useful when you want to understand the performance of a specific product, identify trends or patterns, and make targeted improvements.
+For example, let's say you want to analyze the sales performance of a single product in a given period.
+By using vertical training, you would focus on the specific features of that product, such as its price, promotions, and advertising strategies, and how they affect its sales performance.

 ## Installation
 To use this project, you will need to install the following packages: